A hospital introduced a robot to help nurses. They didn’t expect it to be so popular

 Nurses are in high demand: The U.S. Bureau of Labor Statistics reports that the number of jobs for nurses will grow 15% from 2016 to 2026, which is much faster than other jobs.
-The current shortage has left hospitals in a crunch—and a few hospitals in Texas recently turned to an unusual solution: A robot named Moxi.
+The current shortage has left hospitals in a crunch—and a few hospitals in Texas recently turned to an unusual solution: a robot named Moxi.

 But Moxi, which was designed and built by the Austin-based company Diligent Robotics, isn’t trying to act like a nurse.
 Instead, Diligent Robotics founders Andrea Thomaz and Vivian Chu have designed their robot to run the approximately 30% of tasks nurses do that don’t involve interacting with patients, like running errands around the floor or dropping off specimens for analysis at a lab.